 - Add the butter and eggs.
 Beat to combine.

 - Slowly add the flour, scraping down the sides as needed, until the mixture creates a soft dough.

 - Cover the bowl and allow to rest in a warm place free of drafts for 30 minutes to 1 hour or until doubled in size.

 - Meanwhile, add honey and water to a small saucepan.
 Bring to a boil over medium heat and allow to boil for 2 to 3 minutes, stirring as needed.
 Remove from heat and allow to cool.

-- Remove the loukoumades from the oil and drain on paper towels.
+- Remove the loukoumades from the oil and drain on paper towels to remove excess oil.

-- In small quantities, roll balls in honey syrup and then transfer to your serving dish.
+- In small quantities, roll balls in hot honey syrup and then transfer to a large platter or serving dish.
 Drizzle with any remaining honey syrup.
 Top with cinnamon and/or powdered sugar prior to serving.
 Serve immediately for best results.

 If the oil is too hot, the dough balls can have a tendency to explode.
 Use caution as you're frying!